 Aging infrastructure presents challenges to drinking water safety, and continuous improvement is needed to maintain the quality of life we desire for today and for the future.
-In the past year, we have installed 1,681 feet of new water mains.

 These investments along with on-going operation and maintenance costs are supported by our current water rates.
 When considering the high value we place on water, it is truly a bargain to have water service that protects public health, fights fires, supports businesses and the economy, and provides us with the high-quality of life we enjoy.